LOCTED “Lock Out Crime Through Environmental Design”

 The program will fall under the DMRBIA Safety & Security Committee; CMR Bylaw dept. will be an active partner on the Grant Committee.
 City CSO’s (Community Safety Officers), will conduct a CPTED assessment of each applicant property and provide recommendations on how improvements can be made.
 In many cases these modifications can be very cost-effective.

 The application process will include completing a simple DMRBIA LOCTED application form (much like the Façade Improvement Program), providing a “before” picture and proposed outcome (which may be adjusted after the CPTED assessment).
-The Committee will review each application on its merit and may allocate a onetime grant, up to 50% of the actual cost, after completion and proof of payment of the project (not including taxes), to a maximum of $2,000.
+The Committee will review each application on its merit and may allocate a one-time grant, up to 50% of the actual cost, after completion and proof of payment of the project (not including taxes), to a maximum of $5,000.

 The program is limited in total funding available and the availability of CPTED-trained personnel.